Best Way to Cook Live Lobster and Lobster Tail at Home

 How big of a lobster pot do you need?
 The answer is: BIG.

 Whether you steam or boil, pick a pot with lots of room.
-Do not crowd the lobsters in the pot, as the heat will not circulate evenly around the lobsters — you want even circulation for even cooking.
+Do not crowd the lobsters in the pot, as the heat will not circulate evenly around the lobsters.

 Cooking Lobster Instructions

 Should you steam or boil your lobster?
 Pulling crustaceans out of a big pot of boiling water can make a mess.
-With steaming there is less chance of a boil over.
-Both of these traditional cooking methods have both pros and cons described below.
+Steaming reduces the chance of a boilover.
+Both of these traditional cooking methods have pros and cons, which are described below.

 Confused about what size lobsters to order?
 Check out our tips for picking the perfect lobster to cook up at home.